 Hourly compensation for American workers has increased 60 percent since 1970.
 Hourly take-home pay has barely increased at all.

 What’s the difference?
-Financial analyst Barry Ritholtz said it is the rising cost of health insurance.
+Financial analyst Barry Ritholtz said it is the rising cost of health insurance—which is most certainly not the same thing as a higher level of medical care.

 Most American workers are probably better off taking their employer-based health insurance than they are taking their entire compensation in cash and trying to buy insurance on the open market.